-Both the Pandemic and Brexit will have effects on tourism and the local communities that is hard to fully understand at this, though the full impact is not yet know at this time given the seismic nature of both events.
-Despite the negative effects of lockdowns and lower numbers of foreign tourists tourism many venues were able to reopen and make up some of the losses experienced over the Summer of 2021.
-Volunteers and the local community has have helped each other through initiatives like the HaverHub.
-It that helped organise food deliveries for vulnerable people and volunteers in the local area.
-And Haverhub also now it has a range of groups, events and art exhibitions to help the community thrive.
-They also and continue to offer volunteering opportunities.
+Both the Pandemic and Brexit will have effects on tourism and local communities though the full impact is not yet know at this time given the seismic nature of both events.
+Despite the negative effects of lockdowns and lower numbers of foreign tourists many venues were able to reopen and make up some of the losses experienced over the Summer of 2021.
+Volunteers and the local community has have helped each other through initiatives like the HaverHub that helped organise food deliveries for vulnerable people and volunteers in the local area.
+Haverhub also now has a range of groups, events and art exhibitions to help the community thrive and continues to offer volunteering opportunities.
 Another exciting project to be launched soon is Pembrokeshire Inspired, which is a digital project where local events can be shared under the relevant categories by venues or participants.